ETF - Exchange Traded Funds

 1. ETFs Help You Diversify Your Portfolio

-An ETF investment owns many underlying assets instead of just one like a stock does.
-If you want to diversify your portfolio, ETFs are a popular option; they contain various assets – one ETF may hold hundreds or thousands of assets from multiple sectors or be limited to a single industry or sector.
+An ETF investment owns many underlying assets instead of just one, as a stock does.
+If you want to diversify your portfolio, ETFs are a popular option; they contain various assets.

 2. ETFs Provide Flexibility

 Unlike mutual funds, ETFs may be bought and sold on stock markets.
-These funds may be exchanged daily like intraday trading.
-ETFs may be shorted and sold for a profit done in a single day within market hours.
+These funds may be exchanged daily, like intraday trading.
+ETFs may be shorted and sold for a profit in a single day within market hours.

 3. ETFs Offer Liquidity